-- a) Lack of communication c) Limited fun activities d) Irrelevant updates - b) Overloading with photos - 3.
+- c) Limited fun activities - b) Overloading with photos - d) Irrelevant updates - 3.
 What is Carol's perspective on the future of social media? - a) It will remain the dominant mode of communication indefinitely. - b) People will eventually move on to other communication platforms. - c) Social media will become less popular due to boredom. - d) Carol has no opinion on the future of social media.